 Steps to Take if You Falsely Accused of White Collar Crime

 Sometimes the justice system gets it wrong.
 No system is perfect, especially not one with as much bureaucratic red tape as the justice system.
 If you have been accused of a crime that you have not committed, seek a proper legal defense team.
-John MacDonald has defended many alleged white collar criminals.
+Top rated Rhode Island Criminal Defense Attorney John E. MacDonald has defended many alleged white collar criminals.
 His vast knowledge of the legal system can help you get the correct ruling in your case.
-Contact John MacDonald today and learn how he can help you in your white collar criminal case.
+Contact Rhode Island Fraud Crimes Defense Attorney John E. MacDonald today and learn how he can help you in your white collar criminal case.